 - Open all hatches to the bilge area.
 Investigate and remedy any fuel vapors that are detected. - 2.
 Check the generator oil and coolant levels. - 3.
 Open the generator raw water seacock. - 4.
 Open the diesel fuel supply valve.
-The fuel valve is located on the fuel tank in the starboard aft mechanical space. - Switch OFF the main breakers labeled BUS A and BUS B SHORE and GEN on the AC distribution panel (located in the head compartment electrical cabinet). - Switch ON all breakers except the OIL CHANGE PUMP breaker (if installed) on the Master DC Panel in the mechanical space. - Switch ON the main battery switches-PORT BATTERY, STBD BATTERY, CENTER BATTERY (if installed), and HOUSE BATTERY-on the DC distribution panel (located in the head compart-
+The fuel valve is located on the fuel tank in the starboard aft mechanical space. - Switch OFF the main breakers labeled SHORE & GEN on the AC distribution panel (located in the port companionway upper electrical cabinet). - Switch ON all breakers except the OIL CHANGE PUMP breaker (if installed) on the Master DC Panel in the mechanical space.

-- ment electrical cabinet). - 8.
+- Switch ON the main battery switches- PORT BATTERY, STBD BATTERY, and HOUSE BATTERY-on the DC distribution panel (located in the port companionway upper electrical cabinet). - 8.
 Turn ON the BLOWER button at the helm.
 Run the blower for five minutes prior to starting the generator. - 9.
-Press and hold the START button on the generator control panel or the remote control panel (located in the head compartment electrical cabinet) until the generator starts.
+Press and hold the START button on the generator control panel or the remote control panel (located in the port companionway lower electrical cabinet) until the generator starts.
 The generator status light will blink and the display will read 'STARTING' while the engine is preheating and cranking.
-The generator status light will stay on and the display will read 'RUNNING' once the generator starts and is running.
+The generator status light will stay on and the display will read 'RUNNING' once the generator starts and is running. - 10.
+Switch ON the AC SELECT GEN breaker on the AC distribution panel.
+The boat's AC system is now being powered by the generator.